Nash Haul Thrift

-The Nash Haul Thrift (sometimes "Haulthrift") was a series of trucks produced by Nash Motors from 1947 until 1954, mainly for export markets.
+The Nash Haul Thrift (sometimes "Haulthrift") is a series of trucks produced by Nash Motors from 1947 until 1954, mainly for export markets.

-Nash dealers in the United States had the option of ordering these trucks, but few were sold and most were for dealership use or as tow trucks.
+Nash dealers in the United States had the option of ordering these trucks for dealership use as tow trucks.

 Design

 The first Nash trucks were the continuation of the Jeffery Quad, an all-wheel drive, all-wheel steered vehicle for military and civilian use.
 The Nash Quads were produced until 1928.
-Thereafter, Nash focused on building high-quality cars.
-The automaker developed a line of commercial vehicles in 1947 for export markets and offered them to its domestic dealerships.
+After that, Nash focused on building high-quality passenger cars.

+The automaker developed a line of commercial vehicles in 1947 for export markets and offered them to its domestic dealerships for strictly dealer-only use because no retail sales were allowed.
+These units had tow bodies supplied by Ashton Power Wrecker Equipment of Detroit, Michigan.

+Most Nash trucks were shipped overseas or in completely knocked down (CKD) kit form.
+Local Nash affiliates assembled the vehicles, thus saving on import duties.
+Examples include kits shipped to Canada that were assembled by Nash Motors of Canada as well as assembly of kits at the Nash assembly plant in Mexico.
+Other markets included countries in South America and Europe, as well as reports of 50 exported to Tasmania.

+Customers could order the Haul Thrift trucks with or without a 3/16-inch all-steel cab.
+They could adapt the truck's heavy-duty frame and chassis to a variety of uses including equipment for tow truck duty with a power crane, while other body options were a 12 ft stake platform with the 157-inch chassis, a dump body with the 133-inch chassis, and straight frame or wheelhouse-type 12 ft enclosed cargo van bodies.